01 of 02

 Fitting then, that its own backdrop is a towering volcano.
 Arthur’s Seat is just part of an extinct volcano system that also includes the rock on which the city’s iconic castle sits.
 It is the highest point on the group of hills that make up Holyrood Park and rises some 823.5 feet/251 meters above the city.

 - Distance: 2.75 miles

 - Start/finish: Scottish parliament building (toilets and café here)

 - Difficulty: Easy for most walkers but some sections are steep and rocky.
 Suitable for children; at some points you may need to scramble, using both hands.
 Sturdy walking boots and warm clothing recommended.
 (Ed.Note: some others have described the walk as "fairly strenuous".)

 I bear left here instead and continue aiming in the direction of St Margaret’s Loch and the ruined St Anthony's Chapel.
-After a gentle section that is almost flat the path climbs steeply and I am soon standing looking down over the water and the Parade Ground beyond it.
-Already the cars on Queens Drive appear tiny, the city seemingly very far away.
+After a gentle section that is almost flat, the path climbs steeply and I am soon standing looking down over the water and the Parade Ground beyond it.
+Already the cars on Queens Drive appear tiny, the city seems very far away.

 There are still plenty of other walkers though and we smile as we pass each other.
 This is a popular walk and you are unlikely to have it to yourself — it is after all surely Scotland’s most accessible hill walk.Continue to 2 of 2 below.

 The View From Arthur's Seat